SteeltoeOSS/Documentation/api/v4/security/jwt-bearer.md

 To use the provider, you need to add a reference to the `Steeltoe.Security.Authentication.JwtBearer` NuGet package.

-If you are using Cloud Foundry service bindings, you will also need to add a reference to `Steeltoe.Configuration.CloudFoundry`.
+To include support for Cloud Foundry service bindings, you will also need to add a reference to `Steeltoe.Configuration.CloudFoundry`.

 ### Configure Settings